 Terre Haute's connection to auto racing is long and impart was born from hometown businessman Anton Hulman, who in 1945 purchased the Indianapolis Motor Speedway.
 Anyone who spends time in Terre Haute will feel and see our racing roots when visiting the 500 Museum of Wheels which showcases ten Indianapolis 500 Corvette Pacer Cars; the #1 USAC National Silver Crown Champion, driven by Tony Stewart and Jay Drake; a 1939 Ford Roadster; the 1980 and 1983 USAC National Dirt Car Champion, driven by Gary Battenhausen; memorabilia of Sumar Racing Team plus much, much more.
 The Clabber Girl Museum features as part of its permanent exhibits, the race car Johnny Rutherford won pole position at the Indy 500 in 1973.
 Terre Haute's deep history with auto racing at one time included the USAC Hut Hundred Midget Car Race and the USCA Tony Hulman Classic Sprint Car Racing.

-The Children's Science and Technology Museum of Terre Haute completed construction on its $5 million new building.
-A variety of exhibits stretch throughout the 35,000 square-foot space ranging from familiar settings like the grocery store, the interactive multi-level tree house, and the 'river circut' which includes cause and effect water physics.
+The Children's Science and Technology Museum of Terre Haute exhibits stretch throughout the 35,000 square-foot space ranging from familiar settings like the grocery store, the interactive multi-level tree house, and the 'river circut' which includes cause and effect water physics.

 Batter Up!
 The Terre Haute Rex are part of the summer collegiate baseball circuit called The Prospect League.
-The team is owned by Sycamore Foundation Holdings, a non-profit subsidiary of the Indiana State University Foundation.
 The community's amazing connection to the sport of baseball carries with it famous names such as Hall-of-Famer Mordecai "Three Finger" Brown, Negro League Baseball All-Star Junius Bibbs, and Art Nehf the National League record holder for most World Series games pitched (12).
 In 1903, Branch Rickey started his baseball career as a player in Terre Haute, and the great baseball legend Babe Ruth played an exhibition game here.
-Players Tommy John and Brian Dorsett, both former teammembers of the New York Yankees, along with current Major League professionals Clint Barnes of the Colorado Rockies, Mitch Stetter of the Milwaukee Brewers, and Joe Thatcher of the San Diego Padres, have connections to Terre Haute.
+Players Tommy John and Brian Dorsett (Rex's Team Manager), both former teammembers of the New York Yankees, along with current Major League professionals Clint Barnes of the Colorado Rockies, Mitch Stetter of the Milwaukee Brewers, and Joe Thatcher of the San Diego Padres, have connections to Terre Haute.

 The Lavern Gibson Cross Country Championship Course has served as host for the large NCAA Cross Country events as well as the IHSAA state championship events.
 Opened in 1997, the course is positioned on a 240 acre area of reclaimed coal mining land in the east portion of Terre Haute/Vigo County, Indiana.
 The course features permanent restroom/concession facility, permanent fencing, expanded parking lots, and a Jumbotron scoreboard.
 Take a run on the course by clicking here.